 They are always the most comfortable option but also the most expensive one.
 When going to Cusco for Machu Picchu, the bus from Lima takes more than 24 hours and it’s better to fly.
 If you book the flight ticket well in advance, it might be for the same price as the bus.

 If you’re going to Huaraz (for the mountains) or Iquitos (Amazon jungle), you can also go by plane.

 5| Budget & money

-Peru belongs to the budget-friendly group of South America.
+Peru belongs to the budget-friendly group in South America.
 Although the most budget-friendly countries are Venezuela and Bolivia, Peru has a nice balance between quality and price.
-Long distance buses are nice & modern, tours have a high standard and all budget friendly accommodation options have wifi and sometimes breakfast included.
+Long-distance buses are nice & modern, tours have a high standard and all budget-friendly accommodation options have wifi and sometimes breakfast included.